-Lastly, headaches and migraines can be a reaction to the “microbial translocation” mayhem caused by leaky gut.
+The last of the common leaky gut symptoms is headaches and migraines.
+These can be a reaction to the “microbial translocation” mayhem caused by leaky gut.

 The microbes that migrate outside your intestines not only cause chronic system-wide inflammation, but this transference also carries with it toxins that would otherwise be contained by and excreted from the colon.

 The body reacts to these toxins by releasing specific inflammatory compounds that can trigger headaches and migraines.